 - clothing is not likely to be viewed as revealing, sexually provocative or offensive;

 - attire is free of any political or otherwise offensive or contentious slogans or logos;

 - workwear is not deemed to be discriminatory and is culturally sensitive;

 - outfits should not place them or others at risk and complies with any health and safety requirements.

-However it’s important to challenge you own prejudices and preconceptions when thinking about dress codes.
+However, it’s important to challenge your own prejudices and preconceptions when thinking about dress codes.
 One person’s “smart” is another’s “casual” and what’s acceptable changes over time.
-Tie wearing is a good example – once pretty much mandatory in many work environments, a much more relaxed approach is not taken my most organisations.
+Tie wearing is a good example – once pretty much mandatory in many work environments, a much more relaxed approach is not taken by most organisations.

 Whatever you decide, it is important that your employees understand the need to follow the dress code.
 As well as ensuring that your staff are representing your school in an appropriate way, there are also potential health and safety issues from failing to follow the dress code.